 Yew (Taxus baccata L.)

 Yew is a dioecious evergreen tree up to 20 m tall, distributed throughout Europe except the east and the extreme north.
-Grown as an ornamental plant for its dark green foliage and scarlet berry-like fake fruit called aril, its wood was highly regarded, especially in the Middle Ages, for the manufacture of bows.
+Grown as an ornamental plant for its dark green foliage and scarlet berry-like fake fruit called aril, its wood was highly regarded, especially in the Middle Ages, for crafting bows.
 Yews are often credited with extraordinary longevity (allegedly 4000-5000 year-old trees in Clwyd, Wales) they may live for many hundreds of years.
 Branches and leaves are toxic, as well as seeds, though bird-dispersed, the aril being harmless.

 Dawn Redwood (Metasequoia glyptostroboides Hu et W. C. Cheng)